 Paula Hawthorn, after obtaining her PhD in Electrical Engineering and Computer Science from UC Berkeley, worked for most of her professional life as the vice-president of software development for startups.
-After retiring she became active in gun violence prevention, and is now the co-chair of the Oakland/Alameda County Brady Campaign, the president of the board of Soldiers Against Violence Everywhere, and a member of the Coalition for Police Accountability.
+After retiring she became active in gun violence prevention, and is now the co-chair of the Oakland/Alameda County Brady Campaign, a member of the board of Soldiers Against Violence Everywhere, and a member of the Coalition for Police Accountability.
 She serves on the Oakland Services and Safety Oversight Commission and has served on the Community Policing Advisory Board.
 She has lived in Oakland for 25 years.

 Sean Maher is a Bay Area native and has previously served as both reporter for the former Oakland Tribune and staffer to the Oakland mayor’s office.
 He’s seen the cost of violence strike far too many Oakland families and is dedicated to comprehensive safety reform for the city he loves.
 He is proud of Make Oakland Better Now! because of its fight for effective and accountable police practices that restore trust and build bridges with historically abused communities, its support for equitable opportunities that reach every neighborhood, and its laser focus on governmental accountability to ensure Oaklanders can enjoy responsible and transparent public services.

 Michael Ubell has retired from a career in development of database and transaction management systems.
 A 25 year resident of Oakland, he volunteers with groups working to reduce gun violence and crime and to provide access to city data and services through the use of information technology.
 He is a member of the board of The S.A.V.E.
 Center for Community Empowerment and Change, Active member and previous chair of the steering committee of OpenOakland and Chair of the Greater Rockridge Neighborhood Crime Prevention Council.